 My left leg had no problem with the wind, but my right leg, which is forced farther out into the constant gust by the air filter cover, was doing constant battle to stay on the generously sized floorboard.
 Eventually, I moved my foot back on the board to give it somewhere tranquil to rest, but this is a less-natural position and puts the brake pedal at a distance-happily, the double discs up front do a great job on their own.
 It is not a great compromise if you plan on hitting the Interstate for hours.

 The wind issues are unfortunate, as the Road Glide Custom’s chassis and motor are ideal for the long haul.
 The highly rigid, single-spar backbone frame is extraordinarily stable in a straight line at any speed the Twin Cam 96 can attain, and your head can withstand.
-Unbalanced and bouncy at idle, it smoothes out beautifully at speed and the 2-into-1 exhaust is relaxingly quiet.
+Unbalanced and bouncy at idle, it smooths out beautifully at speed and the 2-into-1 exhaust is quiet.

 Harley’s 6-speed Cruise Drive transmission has an authentic overdrive that you won’t even want to access under 65 mph.
 At slower highway speeds, fifth is more appropriate to the engine speed.
 Harley also updated fifth gear with a helical cut for quieter operation; some had complained about a whine from the transmission last year.